erharrison/MXChip-Workshop/README.md

 ### Extend the sample

 #### Internet-connected fan

 If you want to build more, check out [this sample](https://github.com/jimbobbennett/InternetConnectedFan) adding a fan to the set up, turning this on and off as well as controlling the LED when the temperature crosses the threshold.

 ![A fan connected to an MXChip](https://github.com/jimbobbennett/InternetConnectedFan/raw/master/Images/PhotoOfFinalHardware.jpg)

 ### Host this workshop

 Please get in touch if you would like to host this workshop at your meetup group or community event.
-There are Microsoft Cloud Advocates [all around the world](https://developer.microsoft.com/advocates/index.html?WT.mc_id=mxchipworkshop-github-jabenn) who can host this event.
+There are Microsoft Cloud Advocates [all around the world](https://developer.microsoft.com/advocates/index.html?WT.mc_id=mxchipworkshop-github-jabenn) who can help host this event.